Looking for a longer-term strategy, like position trading?

-Position trading has a reputation for being longer term because trends often have a duration of weeks or months.
-However, this doesn’t mean it’s set in stone.
+Position trading has a reputation for being long term because trends can sustain for weeks or months.
+That doesn’t mean it’s set in stone.

-How can the Forex market play into position trading?
+How can the foreign exchange (forex) market play into position trading?
 In a few ways.

 For one, looking at the foreign market can give you a more global view of the market at large.
-When there are big policy changes or world events, it can have an effect on currency and global trends.
-This can spell out big global movement in the markets.
+One example is seeing how big policy changes or events can affect currency and global trends.
+This can spell out big movements in the markets.

-Since the markets are intertwined, this can cause trends that can affect the U.S. market, so even if you’re not investing internationally, you can still look at the Forex markets as part of your research for position trading in the U.S.
+Since the markets are intertwined, foreign developments can affect the U.S. market.
+So even if you’re not trading internationally, you can still look at the forex markets as part of your research for position trading in the U.S.

 Breakout of a Long-Term Range

-The first rule of Fight Club — I mean the stock market — is that the stock market is always changing.
+The first rule of Fight Club — I mean the stock market — is that the stock market’s always changing.

-Sometimes we’re in a range market, where prices bounce between lows and highs; other times we’re in a trending market, where prices will either ascend or descend more steadily.
+Sometimes we’re in a range market, where prices bounce between lows and highs.
+Other times, we’re in a trending market, where prices either ascend or descend more steadily.

-In a range market, a lot of traders will tend to go long on support and short on resistance, and will likely put their stop-loss below support, yet above resistance.
-After a while, it becomes a kind of stop-loss twine ball that will only increase in size as more traders get in on the action.
+In a range market, a lot of traders tend to go long on support and short on resistance.
+They’ll likely put their stop-loss below support and above resistance.
+After a while, it becomes a kind of stop-loss twine ball that only increases in size as more traders get in on the action.

 The First Pullback

-Pullback is the phenomenon when the price briefly moves against the trend before reverting back to the trend trajectory.
-This is another important thing for position traders to look at, particularly the first pullback following a breakout.
+A pullback is when a stock’s price briefly moves against the trend before reverting back to the trend trajectory.
+This is another important thing for position traders to look at — particularly the first pullback following a breakout.

-So, you’ve had the breakout, and you’re noticing a trend.
-If you didn’t get in right away, you want to have your eyes on the prize: the pullback.
-This is when you can gain a good entry to your trade.
+Say that after a breakout, you notice a trend.
+If you didn’t get in right away, you want to keep your eye on the prize: the pullback.
+This is when you can possibly gain a good entry to your trade.